AhsanSarwar45/Qombat/README.md

 ### Requirements

-- Linux (Windows, Mac have not been tested yet, but will be supported in the future)
+- Linux (Windows, Mac are not supported yet, but will be supported in the future)
 - CMake version 1.16+

 ### Steps